Tural5411/Tural5411/README.md

 ### Hi there, I'm Tural - [website] 👋

-## I'm a Junior .NET Developer!
+## I'm a .NET Developer!
-- 🔭 I’m currently working on Freelance
+- 🔭 I’m currently working on Remote
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read science books, see and learn

 ### Connect with me: